tschmal/MLBFantasyStats/README.md

 Retrieve basic team information for a league and save it to the database.
 Requires a URL parameter; see TeamResource.

+`POST /services/week`

+Retrieve schedule information for a league and save it to the database.
+Requires a URL parameter; see WeekResource.

 Ideas for uses
 --------------